stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-Finally we register built-in parsers for the supported vertex components:
+Finally built-in parsers are registered for the common vertex components:

 ```java
 public ObjectModelLoader() {